-Back in your SpatialOS web Console, you should now see the deployment that you just created appear under your project.
-Select it to get to the Overview page:
+Back in your SpatialOS Console, you should now see the two deployments that you just created appear under your project.
+Select the one without the

-Hit the Play button on the left, and then launch (you can skip Step 1 - the SpatialOS Launcher was previously installed during setup).
+Select the Launch button on the left, and then select Launch (you can skip Step 1 - the SpatialOS Launcher was previously installed during setup).
 The SpatialOS Launcher will download the game client for this deployment and launch it.

 Once the client has launched, enter the game and fire a few celebratory shots - you are now playing in your first SpatialOS cloud deployment!

 It’s a bit lonely in there isn’t it?
 Keep your client running while we get this world populated.

 To invite other players to this game, head back to the Deployment Overview page in your SpatialOS Console, and select the Share button:

 This generates a short link to share with anyone who wants to join in for the duration of the deployment, providing them with Launcher download instructions and a button to join the deployment.